jnozzi/cocoadev.com/SiteContent/General/HitTestWithCircles.markdown

 Plus, that code seems to be for a plane and a ray, not a plane and a sphere.

 Lastly, that looks like C++, so a Vector and a Point are objects.
 And dang if that isn't a good argument against abusive operator overloading.
-Vector''Vector?
+Vector*Vector?
 Dot product, cross product or other?
-Vector''Point?
+Vector*Point?
 I don't even know.

 Someone else can come and say why I'm being silly.